-1. Exempts from competitive bidding the procurement and award of a public improvement contract for demolition and the Phase 1 construction of the Willamette Falls riverwalk; and

-2. Adopts as its findings in support of such exemption the justifications, information, and reasoning set forth in the attached Exhibit A, which is incorporated by reference as if set forth in full; and

-3. Authorizes the Chief Operating Officer to prepare a form of Request for Proposals for CM/GC services that includes as evaluation criteria for contractor selection: Contractor's proposed contract management costs for pre-construction services, contractor's proposed overhead and profit costs for construction services, contractor's demonstrated public improvement project experience and expertise, contractor's demonstrated CM/GC project experience, contractor's record of completion of projects of similar type, scale and complexity, contractor's demonstrated quality and schedule control, contractor's experience in incorporating sustainability construction practices and design into projects, and contractor's demonstrated commitment to workforce diversity and record of use of minority, women, disable-veterans and emerging small businesses and any other criteria that ensures a successful, timely, and quality project, in the best interest of Metro and in accord with ORS 279C.335(4)(c) and Administrative Rule 49-0620; and

-4. Following the approval of said form of Request of Proposals by the Office of the Metro Attorney, to issue such approved form, and thereafter to receive responsive proposals for evaluation in accordance with Administrative Rule 49-0690; and
+- 1. Exempts from competitive bidding the procurement and award of a public improvement contract for demolition and the Phase 1 construction of the Willamette Falls riverwalk; and - 2.
+Adopts as its findings in support of such exemption the justifications, information, and reasoning set forth in the attached Exhibit A, which is incorporated by reference as if set forth in full; and - 3.
+Authorizes the Chief Operating Officer to prepare or delegate a form of Request for Proposals for design-build services that includes, but is not limited to, as evaluation criteria for contractor selection: contractor's demonstrated public improvement project expertise, contractor's demonstrated design-build project experience, contractor's record of completion of projects of similar type, scale and complexity, contractor's demonstrated quality and schedule control, demonstrated value engineering experience, contractor's experience in incorporating sustainability construction practices and design into projects, and contractor's demonstrated commitment to workforce diversity and record of use of minority, women, disable-veterans and emerging small businesses and any other criteria that ensures a successful, timely, and quality project, in the best interest of Metro and in accord with ORS 279C.335 and Administrative Rule 49-0620; and - 4.
+Following the approval of said form of Request of Proposals by the Office of the Metro Attorney, to issue such approved form, and thereafter to receive responsive proposals for evaluation in accordance with Administrative Rule 49-0690; and